nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - 1a.
 If there are no contacts stored in the system.

-  - 1a1 System informs user that they have no contacts stored.
+  - 1a1 System informs Actor that they have no contacts stored.

   Use case ends.